zsrtp/tpgz/docs/DevOverview.md

 - `/external/gcn_c/`: Contains DolphinOS bindings that can be used to interface with the game's code.
 - `/external/libtp_c/`: Contains bindings that are specific for Twilight Princess that can be used to interface with the game's code.
 - `/external/misc/`: Contains scripts useful during development (for example, generating save files metadata, or converting an image/font into our custom file format).
-- `/isos/`: User created.
+- `/isos/`: **User created**.
 Contains the dump of each version of the game provided by the user.
 They must comply with the folling mapping depending on the version of the game:
   - `GCN_NTSCU` -> `GZ2E01.iso`
   - `GCN_PAL` -> `GZ2P01.iso`
   - `GCN_NTSCJ` -> `GZ2J01.iso`